fracapuano/Quinto/README.md

 Our players are modelled as instances of the `RLPlayer(...)`.

 ## Experiments & Results
-An extensive discussion of our experimental results can be found in the full report that complements this repo.
+An extensive discussion of our experimental results can be found in the [full report](https://github.com/fracapuano/Quinto/blob/main/Quinto_Report.pdf) that comes with this repo.

 Our experiments related to the training phase of `v3` can be found [here](https://wandb.ai/francescocapuano/QuartoRL-v3%20training?workspace=user-).